Hypothyroidism and RA

 Treatment of hypothyroidism

 The treatment for hypothyroidism is life-long and consists of synthetic hormone replacement in the form of a daily pill such as synthroid or levothroid.
 It is important for people with hypothyroidism to receive routine check-ups with an endocrinologist to ensure their hormone levels remain in normal range, as medication dosage may need to be adjusted over time.

 The connection between hypothyroidism and RA

 Not only do my sister and I both have autoimmune thyroiditis, but we also both have RA.
 It turns out that’s no coincidence, as there is indeed a connection between these autoimmune conditions.
-In one study, 24% of RA patients also had hypothyroidism, compared with 4.6% of the general population.2 Another study examined the health records of thousands of patients with autoimmune conditions, and found that people with RA or autoimmune thyroiditis are at an increased risk of developing both conditions at some point in their lives.3
+Studies have shows that people living with RA were at risk of developing thyroid dysfunction, including hypothyroidism 2

 While having multiple diagnoses of autoimmune conditions can leave me feeling like my immune system has completely run amuck, managing hypothyroidism has proven far more straightforward than treating RA.
 Unlike rheumatoid arthritis, I do not experience sudden, unexpected flare-ups of hypothyroid symptoms.
 On the occasions when my thyroid levels are off, the onset of symptoms is slow and gradual.
 With awareness, I can pick up on this before the symptoms become too pronounced, enabling me to have my levels tested and my medication adjusted before the condition causes much disruption in my life.
 Unlike RA, I have never experienced symptoms from Hashimoto’s that did not go away with dosage changes in my medication.